Yandex Cloud

 API

-1. In the management console, select the folder containing your DNS zone.
+1. In the management console, select a folder to modify the DNS zone record in.

 2. Select Cloud DNS.